 Canadian Securities Course(CSC): Financial Planning(Canadian Securities Institute), Canada.

 Conduct and Practices Handbook(CPH), (Canadian Securities Institute), Canada.

 - Askari, M.Y. & El Refae, G.A.
-(Accepted on January 12, 2022).
+(Accepted / Forthcoming).
 A Hypothesis on Rationalizing Decisions by Constructing Personal Realities.
 Int.
-J. of Economics and Business Research.
+J. Economics and Business Research,

 - Askari, M.Y. & El Refae, G.A.
 (2020).
 Does profit sharing enhance productivity: Evidence from the retail food industry in Canada.
 Int.
 J. Business Excellence, 22 (3), PP. 336-351.

 - Askari, M.Y.
 (2020).
 The role of individualism and selfishness in rationalizing decisions.
 Philosophical Readings, XII (1), pp. 342-348.
 DOI:10.5281/zenodo.3865586

 - Askari, M.Y. & El Refae, G.A.
 (2019).
 The rationality of irrational decisions: A new perspective of behavioral economics.
 Int.
 J. Economics and Business Research, 17 (4), pp. 388-401.

 - El Refae, G.A., Belarbi, A., & Askari, M.Y.
 (2019).
 Understanding the invisible hands of incentives.
 Global Business and Economics Review, 21 (1), pp.3–13. https://www.inderscience.com/info/inarticle.php?artid=96851

 - Askari, M.Y., Mazouz, A.& El Refae, G.A.
 (2018).
 Crafting employability strategy in skills-driven labour markets.
 Int.
 J. Economics and Business Research, 16 (1), pp.126–136. https://www.inderscience.com/info/inarticle.php?artid=93379